KathleenDollard/MVC-Music-Store/readme.txt

+I forked this fork of the CodePlex repo so I would have code to use in workshops.

+It probably serves no other purpose as I've broken it doing a partial conversion.

+----- NOTES FROM THE ORIGINAL
 MVC Music Store tutorial for ASP.NET MVC 3 Tools Update - v3.0 release of this tutorial

 The code and tutorial can be downloaded from http://mvcmusicstore.codeplex.com/